tsummerall/buzzby/README.md

 Usage:

-Assuming a <div id="controller"> contains a bunch of immediate children that you want to align and distribute in a line or a on an ellipse:
+Assuming a div with id="controller" contains a bunch of immediate children that you want to align and distribute in a line or a on an ellipse:

 $('#controller').buzzby({shape:"ellipse"});